In this video, I’ll discuss the morning routine that I devised after I quit drinking.

 I also mention that my current morning – and evening – supplementation consists of a system called Triangle of Health.
 This is a fantastic product that defied my skepticism about similar companies.
 I tried it for just a week, felt amazing, and have been using it ever since.
 It is expensive, but I get more value out of it than I pay each month.

 If you’re struggling like I was after I quit drinking, you may not be able to afford a high-end nutritional system.
-You can fix your deficiencies and rebalance your brain chemistry with affordable supplements that you can obtain on Amazon and from companies like Vitamin Support.
+You can fix your deficiencies and rebalance your brain chemistry with affordable supplements from Amazon and companies like Calm Support.

 To learn all about supplementation for alcohol recovery and start feeling better as SOON as possible, enroll in my online course, Total Alcohol Recovery 2.0.